BedirYilmaz/LLaVA/report.md

 The results above will serve as a reference in terms of how much we have been able to increase the trustworthiness of the model.

+## Training LLaVA on RLAIF-V with ORPO

+Now, I have trained a LoRA of the LLaVA model with ORPO on RLAIF-V. My next step is to measure the performance of LLaVA LoRA on AMBER.
+### Generative Task Performance:
+- CHAIR: 10.2 (worse)
+- Cover: 43.6% (worse)
+- Hal: 31.1% (better)
+- Cog: 2.6 (better)

+We have improved the model on two metrics : Hal and Cog.
+Now we have better cognitive alignment and lower hallucination while also worse coverage of objects.

 ## Qualitative Comparison: Before and After Alignment

 Below are side-by-side comparisons of model outputs on selected AMBER benchmark images, before and after ORPO-based alignment.
 These examples illustrate the qualitative improvements in hallucination reduction and cognitive alignment.